 5. Crank rocks and riprap for staging bass.

-Terry Baksay, an FLW pro based in Connecticut, finds fish on rock piles, old rock fences, and long riprap walls.
+Terry Baksay, an Major League Fishing pro based in Connecticut, finds spring bass on rock piles, old rock fences, and long riprap walls.
 “These spots give bass the option of vertical movement as water temperatures change.
 Normally, I can find fish within 15 feet of the surface.”

 He recommends hitting the outer points of rocks (such as those commonly found near dams or bridges), or wherever the rocks form a sharp angle or indentation.
 His favorite lures include deep-diving jerkbaits, crankbaits, and plastic tubes, which allow him to cover different depths.
 He casts parallel to the rocks and bumps them with his lure during the retrieve.

-Any of these five hotspots can remain hot from early spring right through the spawning period—so be sure to jot each of them down in your own bass playbook.
+Any of these five hotspots can remain hot for spring bass fishing from the prespawn right through the spawning period—so be sure to jot each of them down in your own bass playbook.